 My colleagues are skilled people who rarely face technical challenges they can’t solve, while sporadic events (like the Covid-19 crisis) are very much unpredictable and difficult to prepare for.
 With this in mind, the strategy’s focus is put primarily on dealing with hidden information and minimizing its negative impact project-wise.

-Once more, the four impediments:
+Once more, the four problematic areas:

 - No clear leadership.